Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Materials and Methods

-As for RL-based models for automatic diagnosis, the action space of agent $\mathcal{A}=\mathit{D}\cup \mathit{S}$, where $\mathit{D}$ is the set of all diseases and $\mathit{S}$ is the set of all symptoms that associated with theses diseases.
+As for RL-based models for automatic diagnosis, the action space of agent is $\mathcal{A}=\mathit{D}\cup \mathit{S}$, where $\mathit{D}$ is the set of all diseases and $\mathit{S}$ is the set of all symptoms that associated with these diseases.
 Given the state $s_t\in \mathcal{S}$ at turn $t$, the agent takes an action according to it's policy $a_t\sim\pi(a|s_t)$ and receives an immediate reward $r_t=R(s_t, a_t)$ from the environment (patient/user).
 If $a_t\in\mathit{S}$, the agent chooses a symptom to inquire the patient/user.
-Then the user responds to the agent with \emph{true/false/unknown} and the corresponding symptom will be represents via a 3-dim one-hot vector $b\in \mathbb{R}^3$ accordingly.
-If $a_t\in \mathit{D}$, the agent informs the user with the corresponding disease as the diagnosis result and the dialogue session will be terminated as success/fail in terms of the correctness of diagnosis.
-The state $s_t=[b_1^\top,b_2^\top,\cdots, b_{|\mathit{S}|}^\top]^\top$, i.e., the concatenation of one-hot encoded statuses of each symptom, and not-requested symptoms until turn $t$ are all encoded as $b=[0,0,0]$.
+Then the user responds to the agent with \emph{true/false/unknown}.
+If $a_t\in \mathit{D}$, the agent informs the user of the corresponding disease as the diagnosis result and the dialogue session will be terminated as the success/failure in terms of the correctness of the diagnosis.

-The goal for the agent is to find an optimal policy so that it can maximizes the expected cumulative future discounted rewards $R_t=\sum_{t'=t}^{T}\gamma^{t'-t}r_t'$, where $\gamma\in [0,1]$ is the discounted factor and $T$ is maximal turn of current dialogue session.
-The Q-value function is the expected return of taking action $a$ in state $s$ following a policy $\pi$.

-The optimal Q-value function is the maximum Q-value among all possible policies: $Q^*(s,a)=\max_{\pi}Q^{\pi}(s,a)$.
-It follows the Bellman equation: